Before we get to the actual application form, some important remarks about the application process -- please read them carefully.

 One of the things we expect is that you contact us directly as soon as possible (preferably even before you send the application form), on our developer mailing lists and IRC channel.
 Don't be afraid -- we won't bite :-) IRC in particular allows for very informal conversations.

-(Note though that we are not all in the same time zone, and people generally don't stare at the IRC screen all the time -- it can take quite a long time until somebody replies: even several hours.
-Don't get discouraged by that: Just be patient and hang on, or try again later.)
+(Note though that we are not all in the same time zone, and people generally don't stare at the IRC screen all the time: it can take quite a long time until somebody replies -- even several hours.
+Don't get discouraged by that.
+Just be patient and hang on, or try again later.)

-Also, if you really want to get involved with the Hurd project, there are surely many things you will want to know :-) All in all, you should have ample causes to get in touch during the application period.
+All in all, you should have ample causes to get in touch during the application period.
 Bonus points if you also participate in discussions not directly related to your project.

 Don't get us wrong: We absolutely do not demand that you have and know all this up front.
-After all, the idea of GSoC is to introduce you to free software development in general, and to our project specifically :-) We are willing to help you with anything you will need to create the patch -- you just need to ask!
+After all, the idea of GSoC is to introduce you to free software development in general, and to our project specifically :-) We are eager to help you with anything you will need to create the patch -- you just need to ask!

 We actively encourage you to contact us whenever you have any doubts.
 Don't be afraid that we will think worse of you when you ask too much.
 On the contrary: this is an occasion for you to show us that whenever there is something you don't know yet, you are able to learn quickly, and know how to ask for help :-)

-As for the kind of change we want: Ideally, it would be some real improvement (bug fix or new feature) in a part of the Hurd related to the specific project you want to work on.
+As for the kind of change we want: ideally, it would be some real improvement (bug fix or new feature) in a part of the Hurd related to the specific project you want to work on.
 (This is not always possible though -- in that case, a useful change to some unrelated part of the Hurd would also do, or perhaps some not strictly useful change to the part you will be working on.)

 The project ideas page has more information on this.
 In either case, please contact us, so we can discuss it, and together come up with something suitable.